 The largest amount a borrower is qualified to borrow or which the state provides for such a transaction.

-A fee charged by a lender when you enter into a loan agreement that's used to cover the cost of processing the loan.
+An origination fee is charged by a lender when you enter into a loan agreement.

-A loan origination fee is different from an application fee.
-You pay an application fee), which is a fee some lenders charge just to apply for a loan, regardless of whether you're approved or not.
-At Personify Financial, we don't charge a fee to submit an application on our platform.
+This is different from an application fee (Personify Financial does not charge an application fee), which is a fee some lenders charge just to apply for a loan, regardless of whether you're approved or not.
+We don't charge a fee to submit an application on our platform.

-We may require an origination fee on some loans.
-To see if we charge an origination fee in your state, see our Rates, Terms and Licensing Information page.
-If we include an origination fee, it will be 5% of the loan amount you receive.
+An origination fee may be required on some loans.
+To see if an origination fee is applicable in your state, see our Rates, Terms and Licensing Information page.
+If an origination fee is applicable, it will be 5% of the loan amount you receive.
 It’s a one-time fee you pay for over time as part of your scheduled loan payments.

 A benchmark interest rate used by US banks to set other rates.
 The prime interest rate comes from the rate that banks charge each other.